wadewegner/wadewegner.github.com/content/blog/2021-01-13-mahalo-a-aloha-salesforce.md

 **Rick Reicker**: You’re the busiest person I know, yet you bring a smile and somehow keep it all together.
 If there’s any one person who’s been responsible for keeping the platform together and functioning through all the changes over the last few years, it’s been you.

-**Sarah Franklin**: I’m proud to always call you my boss, a supportive colleague, and of course a friend.
+**Sarah Franklin**: I’m proud to call you my boss, a supportive colleague, and of course a friend.
 From the beginning you were a champion for me and believed in me.
 I’ve learned a lot from you — fearless and transparent leadership, the value of preparation and practice (lol!), and how you’ll never go wrong when you keep the needs of your customers front and center.

 **Scott Musson**: I feel like you and I have been through so much together over the years, and I'm proud to have done it with you.
 You've been a source of stability, pragmatism, and the often needed kick in the pants.
-I really value your wisdom and friendship.
+I really value your wisdom, experience, and friendship.

 Okay, I think I’ve said enough.
-Probably too much.
+Maybe too much.
 But if you made it this far, I hope it’s clear to you what an impact this great company and these great people have had on me.
 I’ll never be the same, and I’ll always remain grateful.

 🙏